 Under the non-employee director compensation policy, each non-employee director may elect to receive all annual cash compensation the form of stock options granted pursuant to the 2015 Plan.
 This election must be made prior to the beginning for the applicable fiscal year, and each non-employee director must submit a new election for each fiscal year.
-If a non-employee director elects to receive compensation in the form of stock options, such stock options are automatically be granted on the third business day in October of such fiscal year and vest as follow: (i) 25% will vest on the last day of the first fiscal quarter during such fiscal year, and (ii) 25% will vest on the last day of each subsequent fiscal quarter during such fiscal year, provided the non-employee director is in service as a director on the first day of the fiscal quarter of the applicable scheduled vesting date.
-Non-employee directors who join the board mid-fiscal year make their elections within 30 days following commencement of service, and options are automatically granted on the first day of the fiscal quarter following such election.
+If a non-employee director elects to receive compensation in the form of stock options are automatically be granted on the third business day in October of such fiscal year and vest as follows: (i) 25% will vest on the last day of the first fiscal quarter during such fiscal year, and (ii) 25% will vest on the last day of each subsequent fiscal quarter during such fiscal year, provided the non-employee director is in service as a director on the first day of the fiscal year make their elections within 30 days following commencement of service, and options are automatically granted on the first day of the fiscal quarter following such election.

-In accordance with such election in the fiscal year 2021, our non-employee directors were granted the following option awards:
+In accordance with such election in the fiscal year 2022, our non-employee directors were granted the following option awards: